- Registered Associate Marriage and Family Therapist

 Together we will work to connect to your authentic thoughts and emotions, build insight into the origins of your struggles, highlight your strengths, and make space for the things that bring you meaning.
 This process of exploration can promote greater self-awareness, increased confidence in navigating challenging situations, and a deepened relationship to self and others.

 I hold an undergraduate degree from Brown University in gender and sexuality studies and a master’s degree from John F. Kennedy University in counseling psychology.
 I previously worked as a psychotherapist in the clinical training program at the Pacific Center for Human Growth, an LGBTQI+ community center.
-In addition to my role as a therapist with Grateful Heart, I also currently provide art, play, and talk therapy to children and young teens at Albany Middle School.

 I believe that past struggles often revisit us at times when we are more able to work through them, and that these times, while they may feel disorienting and painful, are opportunities for profound insight and growth.
 I also believe that we heal in and towards relationships.
 In the context of our therapeutic relationship, we might find artifacts of other relational wounds you’ve incurred in your life.
 These moments of uncovering can help lead us to deeper understanding of how you’ve learned to live and relate in this world.